sajivapradhan/AEM-training-6.2/docs/create_a_minimal_adobe_experience_manager_project.md

 -DsiteName="Perficient Digital Site" -batch-mode
 ```

 This will create an AEM Project based on the AEM Project Archetype.
+The Project will be named "Perficient Digital".
+The Java classes will be within the "com.perficient.adobe.digital.core" package.
+The content and application content packages will be installed within a folder named "digital".